 What Patients Should Know

-Welcome to the Patient Information section of IAC online.
-The IAC provides the following information as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about nuclear cardiology, general nuclear medicine and PET imaging studies and the importance of accredited facilities.
+Welcome to the Patient Information section of IAC Nuclear/PET online.
+The IAC provides the following information about nuclear/PET facilities as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about nuclear/PET testing and the importance of accredited facilities.

 What is Nuclear Medicine?